viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 It can take a few minutes for the container to deploy.

-To validate a properly functioning MCC, run the following command in the terminal of the cache server or any device in the network.
+To validate a properly functioning Connected Cache, run the following command in the terminal of the cache server or any device in the network.
 Replace `<CacheServerIP>` with the IP address of the cache server.

 ```bash
 wget http://<CacheServerIP>/mscomtest/wuidt.gif?cacheHostOrigin=au.download.windowsupdate.com